 Alexandra joined Watsi on July 25th, 2016.
-Three years ago, Alexandra became the 2416th member to automatically support a new Watsi patient every month.
-Since then, 3,211 more people have become monthly donors!
-Alexandra's most recent donation traveled 8,500 miles to support Dan, a toddler from Kenya, to fund burn repair treatment.
+Four years ago, Alexandra became the 2416th member to automatically support a new Watsi patient every month.
+Since then, 3,537 more people have become monthly donors!
+Alexandra's most recent donation traveled 8,700 miles to support Ibrahim, a 15-year-old student from Tanzania, to fund surgery to treat his hydrocephalus condition.

 Dan is a child from Kenya.
 Dan’s mother is still a student in college while his father left her before he was born.
 They depend on Dan’s maternal grandparents who are peasant farmers and three school-going children under their care.
 Dan dipped his hand in hot water in April last year.
 He was rushed to Naivasha District Hospital where he was admitted for treatment.
 He was discharged a few weeks later and went home for recovery.
 Days on, the wound was not recovering as expected properly; he had to be readmitted in the same hospital.
 The wound worsened as the days went by as the skin grafting was not successful.
 The hospital decided to refer them to a hospital where they believed Dan would receive better care, hence being referred to Watsi medical partner Kijabe Hospital.
 The wound is not healing and if not treated, Dan may suffer infection.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Dan receive treatment.
 On January 16th, surgeons will perform a debridement and skin graft procedure to heal the wound.
 Now, Dan needs help to fund this $1,129 procedure.
 “It pains me to see my son confined in the house and he cannot play with his friends because of the wound.
 Please help us,” says Dan’s mother.